 BA (Howard) BA (Howard) MSc (Oxford)

 - The Love of Liberty Divided Us Here?
 Factors Leading to the Introduction and Postponement in Passage of Liberia’s Dual Citizenship Bill

 - Year of Entry 2011

 Born in Monrovia, Liberia, Robtel Neajai Pailey has worked in and conducted research on three continents.
-She currently specializes in Migration, Mobility, and Development, as a Mo Ibrahim Foundation Ph.D.
+She is a Mo Ibrahim Foundation Ph.D.
 Scholar.

 Presentation: “The African Uprising between Social Risks and Economic Opportunities”

-- March 2012: 44th Annual Liberian Studies Association (LSA) Conference (Ithaca, New York)
+- March 2012: 44th Annual Liberian Studies Association (LSA) Conference (in Ithaca, New York)

-Paper Presentation: “Evaluating the Statebuliding-Nationbuilding-Dual Citizenship Nexus in Liberia”
+Paper Presentation: “Evaluating the Dual Citizenship/State-building/Nation-building Nexus in Liberia”